taustation-fan/players-guide/README.md

 Missions are fun!
 You can find a mission by clicking on the "Find a mission" link in the "Employment" box.
-A mission opportunity is marked by the orange action flag, either in an area or next to person.
+A mission opportunity is marked by the orange action flag, either in an area or next to a person.

 During missions, you typically invest focus and some stats.
 After you have finished the missions on Tau Station, you must travel to other